-ooc.ifr.options=OPTS Allows command-line options to be passed to the Win- dows NT Native service at start-up.
-Note that absolute pathnames should be used when specifying include direc- tives, IDL files, etc.

-ooc.ifr.port=PORT Specifies the port number on which the service should listen for new connections.
-Note that this property is only considered if the ooc.oa.port property is not set.
+ooc.ifr.options=OPTS Allows command-line options to be passed to the Windows NT Native service at start-up.
+Note that absolute pathnames should be used when specifying include directives, IDL files, etc. ooc.ifr.endpoint=ENDPOINT Specifies the endpoint configuration for the service.
+Note that this property is only used if the ooc.orb.oa.endpoint property is not set.